10 Best Link Building Strategies of 2020 (Boost Your Rankings)

 Once you’ve agreed on a title, a word count range, and have looked at their guidelines, make sure you stick to that and write a unique, well-researched piece.
 Make sure grammar and spelling are on point, so they don’t have to do a lot of editing.

 And if you can, see if you can get an indication of when it’ll be published.
-You’ll sometimes find you need to chase them up once or twice to see where it’s at.
+You’ll sometimes find you need to follow up once or twice to push the content through.

 2. Link Reclamation.